top of page

 Because the parcels to be swapped out are already not buildable, the swap would not provide them with any more protection.
 As such, the swap would result in a net increase in development capacity inside the urban growth area.
 This would violate the 2024 swap law.

-The parcels are not buildable because they are steep slopes, floodways and wetlands, and BPA powerline easements.
+The parcels are not buildable because they are steep slopes, floodways and wetlands, and BPA powerline easements (Building of any structures within a BPA right-of-way is specifically prohibited).
 On the first map below, the red lines delineate the parcels to be swapped out.
 The blue indicates wetlands and FEMA flood zones and floodways.
 The second map is the same aerial without the overlay.
 The power lines are visible as the large swath of what looks like mowed grass.

 Parcels to be swapped out near Black Lake